France added to amber list of travel destinations

 What are the entry requirements when I arrive in France?

-All travellers from amber list countries, including those aged 11 and above, will need to present a negative PCR COVID-19 test result, carried out less than 72 hours before departure.
+All travellers, including those aged 11 and above, will need to present a negative PCR COVID-19 test result, carried out less than 72 hours before departure.
 The UK government states you should not use the NHS testing service to get a test to facilitate travel to another country but arrange to get a private test from a private coronavirus testing provider.
 Private tests start from around £120 but airports and travel companies are starting to offer cheaper tests to customers.
-Eurotunnel for example offers discounted testing kits from £57.

-Those who are not fully vaccinated are still required to quarantine for seven days and take another PCR test at the end of the isolation period.
-France has suggested PCR tests might be free for tourists visiting this summer, although this has not yet been confirmed.
+On arrival in France, you are required to self-isolate for seven days and take another PCR test at the end of the isolation period.
+According to its four-stage plan, France is hoping to open to global tourists from 9 June and is expected to announce its own traffic light system.
+It has already suggested PCR tests will be free for tourists visiting this summer.

 Are the rules different if I have had both COVID-19 vaccinations?

-Yes, those who have been fully vaccinated no longer need to quarantine on arrival or justify a reason for travel.
-Britons who have had both vaccine doses will be able to demonstrate their COVID vaccination status via the NHS app from 17 May.
+No, those who have been vaccinated remain subject to the same rules, although whether you’ll need to show proof of vaccination in the future depends on individual countries and what agreements are put in place.
+If needed, people in England who have had both vaccine doses will be able to demonstrate their COVID vaccination status via the NHS app from 17 May.
 Those without access to the app can request a letter from the NHS proving their vaccination status by calling 119.
-Travel by US citizens who have been fully vaccinated is also permitted.
 Meanwhile France has launched its own COVID health pass to allow travel to and from its overseas territories.
-The EU Digital COVID Certificate, which has been proposed by the European Commission to facilitate the safe, free movement of citizens within the EU, will be available in all EU member countries by 1 July.
+It has also discussed a ‘special pass’ for US citizens who have been vaccinated, which could be part of a digital Green Certificate which has been proposed by the European Commission to facilitate the safe, free movement of citizens within the EU.

 What are the COVID-19 restrictions in France at the moment?